uschpc/webportal-netlify-gatsby/src/user-guides/data-management/transferring-files-globus.md

 - Globus is capable of transferring a lot of small files, but in many cases you'll get faster transfers and better results by creating a TAR, GZIP, or ZIP file before trying to transfer data to/from the data transfer node.

 - Globus can restart a failed or paused transfer.
 Make a note of the task ID when you initiate a transfer or watch your email for a status update.
-Logging back into Globus will let you find your transfer job and restart it.
+Logging back in to Globus will let you find your transfer job and restart it.